Data protection impact assessment (DPIA)

 • Comply with accountability obligations under the UK GDPR

-• Assess and demonstrate how you comply with all of your data protection obligations
+• Demonstrate how you comply with all of your data protection requirements

-Even if you outsource your DPIA, for example to a relevant data processor, you remain responsible for it.
+Even if you outsource your DPIA, e.g. to a relevant data processor, you remain responsible for it.